ExtremelySunnyYK/Vison-Impairment-Lifehack-2020/README.md

 Clearly, this dataset and deep learning problem is quite important.

 ## Meaning Of Prediction
-A clinician has rated the presence of diabetic retinopathy in each image on a scale of 0 to 4, according to the following scale:
+Clinicians have rated the presence of diabetic retinopathy in each image on a scale of 0 to 4, according to the following scale:

 0 - No DR